rambo5x/Snake-Remake/README.md

 # Snake-Remake
 2D Snake remake inspired by original Snake game.
+Made using Unity and C#.